Hridhay-25/Heart_Disease_Classifier/README.md

 # Heart_Disease_Classifier

-In this project a Binary classification model is used to classify whether a person has heart disease or not based on their medical information.
-The dataset is UCI heart-disease dataset.
+In this project a Binary classification model is used to classify whether an email is spam or ham.
+The dataset was obtained from kaggle.

 To run the project following tools must be available: